tonyrizzotto/react-app-template/README.md

 ### Start Locally

-This application template is build to ONLY run in SSR mode.
+This application template is built to ONLY run in SSR mode.
 To start, simply run:

 ```bash
 npm run dev
 ```

-This starts a Vite development server via Fastify and will expose an application at the printed route.
+This starts a local Vite development server via Fastify and will expose an application at the printed route.
+Note that the command creates `NODE_ENV=local`.
 Example output:

 ```bash
 INFO: Server listening at http://127.0.0.1:3456